 But, the work does not stop there.
 California's redistricting process is reshaping voting blocks, determining how communities are represented within and outside our state borders.
 With the power of the redistricting process, comes the responsibility of ensuring the commission and voting blocks reflect the diversity of California.
 Philanthropy has an opportunity to take a long view even as we adjust to the immediate needs we face.
 Northern California Grantmakers invites you to join us in pursuing a better, more just California.

-2020 Ballot Equity and Social Justice Slate: Where to Act at the Upcoming Election
+2020 Ballot: Equity and Social Justice Slate--Where to Act

 - Proposition 15: Schools and Communities First 2.
 Proposition 16: Repeal Proposition 209 Act 3.
 Proposition 17: Free the Vote Act

 - Protect democracy by preserving essential public services;

 - Support efforts to guarantee a full and accurate Census count;

 - Fund to win: plan for the long haul, and invest in partners who are breaking new ground for a stronger and more equitable California.